XorTroll/uLaunch/README.md

 ## Translations

 uLaunch is in English by default.
-However, you can make translations by editing the [LangDefault.json](https://github.com/XorTroll/uLaunch/blob/master/LibraryAppletQMenu/RomFs/LangDefault.json) translation file's strings and placing it into `sd:/ulaunch/langs` named as the language's code ("en-US" for American English, "es" for Spanish, "fr" for French... proper list [here](https://switchbrew.org/wiki/Settings_services#LanguageCode)
+However, you can make translations by editing the [LangDefault.json](https://github.com/XorTroll/uLaunch/blob/master/LibraryAppletQMenu/RomFs/LangDefault.json) translation file's strings and placing it into `sd:/ulaunch/lang` named as the language's code ("en-US" for American English, "es" for Spanish, "fr" for French... proper list [here](https://switchbrew.org/wiki/Settings_services#LanguageCode)

 Example: `sd:/ulaunch/lang/es.json` for custom strings (which would be displayed if  the console's language is Spanish)

+Note that translation JSONs aren't provided by uLaunch, and that you will need to find or make your own.
+No PRs with translations will be accepted here.

 ## Installing and removing